Tradeswell/shared-workflows/README.md

   deploy:
     uses: Tradeswell/shared-workflows/.github/workflows/serverless_node_deploy.yml@main
     with:
-      # The environment to deploy to.
+      # REQUIRED: The environment to deploy to.
 Corresponds to the equivalent npm `deploy:*` script
       stage: dev
-      # Optional override of the node version to use when building/deploying
+      # REQUIRED: node version to use when building/deploying
-      node-version: 14.x
+      node-version: 20.x
+      # OPTIONAL: whether to notify #tw-releases slack channel
+      # when successfully deployed
+      notifyOnSuccess: true
+      # OPTIONAL: whether to notify #tw-development slack channel
+      # when deployment fails
+      notifyOnFailure: true
-      # Optional override of the working directory.
+      # OPTIONAL: override of the working directory.
 Useful for selecting a single project from a monorepo.
       # Default is the root of the repo.
       working-directory: ./foo/
     secrets: